heutelbeck/sapl-policy-engine/sapl-documentation/1_2_GettingStarted.md

 ## Getting Started

-SAPL is a reactive authorization engine: it evaluates access control policies and pushes updated decisions whenever policies, attributes, or subscriptions change.
+SAPL is an authorization engine for streaming and request-response access control.
+It evaluates policies against authorization subscriptions and can push updated decisions when policies, attributes, or subscriptions change.
 This guide introduces the policy syntax through the browser-based playground, then walks through hands-on policy evaluation using the CLI.

 ### Learning Policy Syntax